iggual/School/README.md

-# 🎓 The School Directory
+# Welcome!

-Welcome to the **School** directory of the **Institute for Unconventional Genius (IUG)**!
+Welcome to the **School of the Schools** directory of the **Institute for Unconventional Genius (IUG)**!
 This directory houses all the schools, departments, and programs that make up the heart of IUG's chaotic yet brilliant ecosystem.

 Each folder within this directory represents a unique school or department, complete with its own philosophy, courses, and traditions.
 Below is a quick guide to navigating this space: